 The Hybrid bike design were created from a mountain bike/racer mix.
-The design provides a bike that you can use every day.
+The design provides a bike that you can use every day as toddlers activities.
 The wheels are usually 28 inch/700c with tyres provide a bit of comfort.
 This type of bike has a upright rider position.
 It will have a nice wide range of gear to cope with all terrain.
 The riding range of this type of bike is usually up to 50 klms.
 Comfort is key for this type of bike which will normally have relaxed handle bars and a comfy seats .These bikes are more usually used for going to work or for your shopping around the town.

 The Giant Escape 2 Disc

 The Liv Flourish 3

 The sports commuter bike edges more toward the performance bike.
 The rider position is usually lower and more aerodynamic.
 The gear ratio is normally higher than the traditional hybrid bike.
 The bike tyre can also be slightly narrow to allow for more speed.
 These bikes will also be lighter and have a greater usable range.
 This type of bike is normally used for zipping around town and can be used for greater distance sports rides at the weekend.

 The Liv Thrive 3